LeaVerou/style-observer/README.md

 observer.observe(targets, properties);
 ```

-Alternatively, you can provide both targets and properties when creating the observer,
+You can also provide both targets and properties when creating the observer,
 which will also call `observe()` for you:

 ```js